TriHuynh00/AC3R-Demo/README.md

 AC3R requires the following dependencies to operate:

 1. BeamNG.research <b> unlimited edition </b> to simulate the generated crash scenarios.
-Please contact info@beamng.gmbh to request for the unlimited edition of BeamNG.research.
+Please contact research@beamng.gmbh to request for the unlimited edition of BeamNG.research.
 2. Java 1.7 and above to run AC3R
 3. Windows 7, 8 or 10 to run BeamNG